dorrianweber/healthyHabits/README.md

 ## Future Scope

-Future scope would be to add:
+Future scope would be to add a premium charge option that includes setting goals, email progress, and social media:

 1. Setting goals - Goal setting enhancement, so the user can compare goals to actual results.

 2. Email progress - Email users weekly progress report on how they are doing.
 Inform them of goals met or not met, medals earned, and goal reminders to keep users on track

-3. Active lifestyle events search - Give users the ability to search for active events (i.e. walking, running, etc.) in their area.
-This would further help the user with adding healthy habits

-4. Social media - Add a social media option, so that users can compete with friends, share progress, and motivate each other.
+3. Social media - Add a social media option, so that users can compete with friends, share progress, and motivate each other.

 ## Acknowledgments